Student Discipline and Appeals

-- Discipline by the Associate Dean for Community Life may be appealed to the Vice President for Student Development, who will respond within one work week after receiving the appeal.
+- Discipline by the Associate Dean for Community Life may be appealed to the Vice President for Student Life, who will respond within one work week after receiving the appeal.

-- Discipline by the Vice President for Student Development may be appealed to the Presidential Appeals Committee.
+- Discipline by the Vice President for Student Life may be appealed to the Presidential Appeals Committee.
 The committee will respond to the President within one work week after receiving the appeal.
-The Vice President for Student Development will inform the student of the committee’s final decision.
+The Vice President for Student Life will inform the student of the committee’s final decision.
 The Presidential Appeals Committee is authoritative, and there is no further appeal.
-Specific guidelines for this process may be obtained from the office of the Vice President for Student Development.
+Specific guidelines for this process may be obtained from the office of the Vice President for Student Life.

 Presidential Appeals Committee